HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration.md

 6. Restart HCL Leap and HCL DX.
 You should now be able to log in to DX and open Leap without having to log in again.

-### Using OIDC
+### Implementing OIDC SSO

-This guide shows how to enable Single Sign-On (SSO) between HCL DX and HCL Leap using the modern [OpenID Connect (OIDC)](./../../../deployment/manage/security/people/authentication/oidc/) protocol.
-This approach connects directly to the preferred Identity Provider (IdP), like Azure AD or Okta.
-By configuring DX and Leap to trust your central IdP, users get a seamless 'login once' experience and security is managed in a single place.
+This guide explains how to enable SSO between HCL DX and HCL Leap on Kubernetes using OIDC.
+The [OIDC](./../../../deployment/manage/security/people/authentication/oidc/) approach connects directly to the preferred Identity Provider (IdP) such as Keycloak, Azure Active Directory (AD) or Okta.
+By configuring DX and Leap to trust your central IdP, users get a seamless "login once" experience and security is managed in a single place.
+Refer to the following steps:

-#### Implementing OIDC SSO

-1. Install and configure your Identity Provider
+1. Install and configure your IdP.

-    IdPs (e.g. Keycloak, Okta, Azure AD) wil serve as the single point of truth for credential inputs, and create a client for each product, optionally you can customize the IdP access UI, refer to [IdP Customization and Consideration](./../../../deployment/manage/security/people/authentication/oidc/dx-oidc-customization-considerations.md) for more information.
+    IdPs serve as the single point of truth for credential inputs and create a client for each product.
+Optionally, you can customize the IdP access UI.
+Refer to [IdP Customization and Consideration](./../../../deployment/manage/security/people/authentication/oidc/dx-oidc-customization-considerations.md) for more information.

-2. Enable OIDC in HCL DX
+2. Enable OIDC in HCL DX.

-    Refer to [Updating WebSphere to support OIDC Authentication for DX](./../../../deployment/manage/security/people/authentication/oidc/dx-update-websphere-for-oidc.md) for enabling OIDC on HCL DX Websphere Application Server.
+    Refer to [Updating WebSphere to support OIDC Authentication for DX](./../../../deployment/manage/security/people/authentication/oidc/dx-update-websphere-for-oidc.md) to enable OIDC on the HCL DX Websphere Application Server.

-3. Enable OIDC in HCL LEAP
+3. Enable OIDC in HCL Leap.

-    Leap can be configured to leverage OpenID Connect (OIDC) as the primary authentication mechanism.
-This means that Leap will be turned into a Relying Party (RP) (i.e., an application that relies on a third-party--the IdP--for authentication) to the specified identity provider (IdP).
+    Leap can be configured to leverage OIDC as the primary authentication mechanism, turning it into a Relying Party (RP) to the specific IdP.
+RP is an application that relies on a third-party (such as an IdP) for authentication.
 When OIDC is used, the user and group lookup feature of Leap is not available and must be disabled as part of the configuration.

-    1. Configure OIDC identity Provider, the IdP will serve as the OIDC provider
+    1. Configure the OIDC IdP, which will serve as the OIDC provider.

         As part of the configuration process for your identify provider, you will have created or obtained a digital certificate for configuring HTTPS.
 This certificate will also need to be deployed to Leap so that the two servers can communicate with each other.

         !!!note
             The SSL certificate (`.crt`) and public key (`.key`) should be in PKCS12 format.

-        After copying the .key and .crt to the kubernetes image, create a secret using the following command:
+    2. After copying the .key and .crt to the kubernetes image, create a secret using the following command:

         ```bash
         kubectl -n <namespace> create secret tls <tls_secret> --key="/tmp/oidc.key" --cert="/tmp/oidc.crt"
         ```

-        This secret can be referenced in the values file
+        This secret can be referenced in the `values.yaml` file using the following configuration:

         ```yaml
         configuration: